Skip to content

 Integer selectCount(@Param(Constants.WRAPPER) Wrapper<T> queryWrapper);

-Function Description: Query records that meet the specified conditions.
+Function Description: Query records that match the specified conditions.

 Return Value: Query results, which may be entity objects, Map objects, or other types.